• Skip to primary navigation

 Jump to Recipe

-Gingerbread Fall Leaves are the perfect cookies for fall!
-Chewy iced gingerbread gets dappled in fall colors using a fun, simple decorating technique for the easiest and most beautiful fall leaf cookies ever!
+Gingerbread Fall Leaf Cookies embrace the colors and flavors of the season.
+Chewy, iced gingerbread cookies are dappled in autumn colors using a fun, simple decorating technique for the easiest and most beautiful fall decorated cookies ever!

 Why you'll love this recipe